Prajwalprakash3722/automatic-computing-machine/README.md

 ### This is a Account Maintaining System for IEEE RVCE SB.

+## Updates

+- As of Now Everything is complete except the `sid` pulling from `site-rear` api [#31](https://github.com/IEEE-RVCE/site-rear/pull/31), if this PR is merged then the `sid` will be pulled from `site-rear` api and stored in the localstorage.

+- Paging and Filtering must be done [@chrisvrose](https://github.com/chrisvrose)

+- see **Very High Priority** section for Some Improvements that must be done in future.

 #### As of now we have following features:

 - Login